geocam/geocamMobileForAndroid/docs/protocol.rst

 ``photo``
     Raw JPEG data.

+The server will respond with an html document with a special token in the response.
+Somewhere towards the top of the document will contain the string ``GEOCAM_SHARE_POSTED``, along with the filename of the posted image.
+This corresponds to the filename you assigned to ``photo`` upload variable.
+This is, admittedly, sub-optimal.

 Uploading Tracks
 ----------------
-Tracks are uploaded to the server as `GPX_ 1.1` tracks.
+Tracks are uploaded to the server as `GPX 1.1`_ tracks.
 When the user pauses and restarts the track log, the GPX file starts a new segment.
 There are some geocam-specific extensions to the GPX specification (in the XML namespace ``geocam`` that are added to each track.
 These are located in the